ChartBoost/chartboost-mediation-unity-sdk/com.chartboost.mediation/Documentation/setup/ad-adapters.md

 > **Note** \
 > ChartboostMediation.AdaptersInfo is only available after initialization.
 Subscribe to ChartboostMediation.DidReceivePartnerInitializationData to know exactly when this data will be available.

-> **Warning** \
-> The code block above is a mere example of what can be done with the APIs, user consent should be managed with care.

 ### Disabling Adapters Window
-If you are utilizing Chartboost Mediation SDK to create your own ad mediation solution and you wish to disable the adapters window to users, you can do so by using the following APIs:
+If you are utilizing Chartboost Mediation SDK to create your own ad mediation solution and want to disable the adapters window to users, use the following APIs:

 ```csharp
 // Disables adapters window for all available platforms.